Orange County Choppers bikes: Comanche Bike

 Designed and fabricated by Paul Teutul Jr., the bike was inspired by the RAH-66 Comanche Helicopter.
-The "Comanche Bike" was debuted at an event in Myrtle Beach, South Carolina which saw the Teutul's and Vincent DiMartino fly in on a Bell 206 helicopter, an entrance which required major set-up and timing.
+The "Comanche Bike" was debuted at an event in Myrtle Beach, South Carolina which saw the Teutuls and Vincent DiMartino fly in on a Bell 206 helicopter, an entrance which required major set-up and timing.
 Earlier in the day Vinnie had started the bike only to have the engine spin a bearing.
 The engine's original builder, Joe from H&M Motors flew to SC and with others from the OCC Crew attempted to fix the massive problems with the engine, with a very nervous Vinnie having to leave to join the Teutul's on the helicopter before the problems were fixed.
 In the last seconds (quite literally), the crew got the bike started up, and released it to the public with great success.

+As of 2025, the Comanche Bike is still on possession of OCC at the OCC Road House & Museum.